 46. Teaching New Tricks and Commands Needs Plenty of Rewards

-Since tricks and commands are something that doesn’t really come to a dog naturally, you’re going to have to provide plenty of motivation for your puppy to learn them.
+Since tricks and commands are something that doesn’t come to a dog naturally, you’re going to have to provide plenty of motivation for your puppy to learn them.

 That’s why training in tricks and commands is very rewards-oriented.